vippsas/vipps-developers/faqs/common-errors-faq.md

 ## Why do I get `unauthorized_client`?

-If you get errors like below, you are not using the right API keys:
+If you get errors like below, you using the wrong `client_id` in the access token request:

 ```json
 {